Imagine if you had the chance to race on horseback in the Naadam against the locals in Mongolia?

 Adriana is a veterinarian, university professor and researcher in the field of equine reproduction.
 She has been addicted to endurance since 2014.
 So far, she has raced distances of 20km to 60km in three states of Brazil, always being placed.
 She completed her first Marcha in Aceguá (2018), arriving 18th among 64 competitors, with her Paranoia; in 2019, at the FICCC Marcha, was 9th with Buena Sorte.
 Notice that in both occasions the animals were running their first Marchas!
-Both rides were shared with her former trainer who shared the horse with her during the event.
-She is the founder of Paranoia Team and has the will to introduce the Marcha in the international long-distance race scene.
+Both rides were shared with her former trainer.
+Buena Sorte is now doing her qualification for FEI rides, so she might not be available for 2022, since she is aiming to run 100 and 120 kms.
+Adriana is also the founder of Paranoia Team and has aims to introduce the Marcha in the international long-distance race scene.

 Rogerio Kummer (Lelo)

 Lelo is a farm administrator who has a long history in the Criollo endurance scene.
 He started his career back in 2005, winning all categories championships (30, 50 and 80km).
 Later on, as a breeder, ha had the same success, breeding horses that won all the categories, and also Buena Sorte and Paranoia (in memoriam), two finalists of the Marcha.
 His stud was chosen as “Cabanha do Ano” (best breeder of year) in 2012.
-He is also a great mentor and trainer, fostering many young people into the sport, including his three sons (and, more recently, Adriana).
+He is also a great mentor and trainer, fostering many young people into the sport, including his three sons.

 $450 Deposit required when/if your application is accepted